Morro Dois Irmãos (aka Dois Irmãos) is an iconic rock formation at the western end of the Ipanema/Leblon beaches in Rio de Janeiro’s Zona Sul.

 Chances are that if you’ve seen a photo of Rio that doesn’t involve Giant Stone Jesus, you’ve seen Dois Irmãos.
 At 1,749 ft (533 m) it’s taller than Pão de Açúcar (1,296 ft / 395 m), but not quite as tall as Corcovado (2,310 ft / 704 m).

-Although it may not look it from the beaches to the east, reaching the top of the taller (and more western) summit is possible without ropes or climbing experience.
+Although it may not look like it from the beaches to the east, reaching the top of the taller (and more western) summit is possible without ropes or climbing experience.

 - Location: Vidigal, Rio de Janeiro